Patrick Fischler: Recognition

-Recent projects
+Later projects

 Fischler appeared in the 2010 comedy film Dinner for Schmucks as Vincenzo, one of the guests at a dinner where rich people bring eccentric guests and compete for who can bring the biggest loser.
 In the film, Fischler's character has a pet vulture, which he feeds by chewing food and spitting it directly into the bird's mouth.
 Fischler also portrayed the real-life gangster Mickey Cohen in the video game L.A.
 Noire, which was released in May 2011.
 The game uses a facial performance-capture technology called MotionScan to record the performances of actors, then convert them to the graphics of the game.
 The game's casting directors worked on Mad Men and specifically approached Fischler for the Cohen character, and he accepted because he likes the film noir genre.
 Fischler said of the experience: "You really get to act in those scenes cause they’re capturing every moment on your face.
 A slight smile.
 A small frown.
 Everything."

 Fischler appeared in Red State as ATF Agent Hammond in 2011.

 In January 2012, Fischler appeared in One for the Money, a crime thriller film adapted from the 1994 novel of the same name by Janet Evanovich, the first in a series featuring bounty hunter Stephanie Plum.
 He portrayed Vinnie Plum, a bail bondsman and Stephanie Plum's cousin.
 He portrayed poet Lew Welch in the 2013 Michael Polish film Big Sur, based on the autobiographical novel by Jack Kerouac.
 He played the antagonistic Author in the second half of the fourth season of ABC's Once Upon a Time.
 In 2016, he appeared in The Coen brothers' Hail, Caesar!

 Personal life

 Fischler and Lauren Bowles were married in 2004.
-They have a daughter named Fia Lucille (born April 2009).
+They have a daughter, born in 2009.